kdaily/aws-cli/proposals/pr-contrib-guide.md

 We intend for issues to be a way to improve contributor confidence in both their contributions and the overall process.
-Draft pull requests can be used to demonstrate a potential implementation and get community feedback or interest, but they may not be reviewed by the maintainers.
+Draft pull requests can be used to demonstrate a potential implementation and get community feedback or interest and may be converted to pull requests for review at a later time.
 If a user does open a pull request without an issue, we will use the opportunity to educate them about our process, and when necessary assist them in opening an issue.

+<a name="rationale-reprioritize"></a>

 ### Q. Why would we re-prioritize contributions for review instead of taking them first in, first out?

-By default issues should be selected for review based on the stated criteria, and existing issues should not be pulled up above other existing issues.
-However, there are scenarios where a new issue may be added to the queue in an 'insertion sort' fashion.
+We add issues to the queue in a way so that those with higher priority can be resolved quickly and not blocked by larger proposed changes.
+However, there are scenarios where a new issue may be added to the queue ahead of issues already there.
 One example considers if the issues currently prioritized for review are all large and complex.
 In this case, they risk blocking smaller and easier changes.
 We may pull up the smaller issues to keep the queue moving.
 In another case, a new feature may increase in urgency due to other API changes.
 Since the main responsibility of the AWS CLI is to facilitate access to the AWS API, we would re-prioritize a feature request to address that change.

 <a name="rationale-upvotes"></a>

 ### Q. Why should there be a minimum number of upvotes or reactions for a feature request?

 Feature requests carry a risk of adding new technical debt and increased